OlivierLD/ROB/raspberry-sailor/RESTTideEngine/README.md

 ## REST Tide Engine

 > This project intends to be a Proof of Concept.
-> It's also a working example of a REST implementation of a concrete - working - backend, the one contained in the `TideEngine` module
+> It's also a working example of a REST implementation of a concrete - working - backend, the one contained in the `TideEngine` module,
-> also found in this repo.
+> sibling of this one, also found in this repo.

 This is a tentative Tide Application, based on Server-Side Java implementing REST APIs for a Tide Computer.
 The rendering will be done through HTML5 and JavaScript querying the REST APIs.